Is NordVPN Safe in 2026?

 What happened with the January 2026 alleged Salesforce breach claim?

-This is the newest issue people are likely to stumble across, so it needs to be near the top.
+This remains one of the more recent issues people are likely to stumble across, so it still deserves a clear explanation.

-On 5 January 2026, NordVPN published a response to a breach-forum claim about a supposed “NordVPN Salesforce development server”.
-According to NordVPN, its initial forensic review found no sign that NordVPN’s own servers or internal production infrastructure had been compromised.
+On 4 January 2026, NordVPN published a response to a breach-forum claim about a supposed “NordVPN Salesforce development server”.
+According to NordVPN, the material related to an isolated third-party test environment, not NordVPN’s internal Salesforce environment or production infrastructure.

-What NordVPN says happened: the leaked files were tied to a brief third-party proof-of-concept environment used while testing a vendor, not to NordVPN’s internal production environment.
+What NordVPN says happened: the leaked files were tied to a short-lived third-party proof-of-concept environment used while testing a vendor, not to NordVPN’s internal production environment.

-NordVPN also said no real customer data, production source code or live sensitive credentials were uploaded into that test setup, and that the environment was never connected to production systems.
+NordVPN also said no real customer data, production source code or active sensitive credentials were uploaded into that test setup, and that the environment was never connected to production systems.

-In plain English, that means the public story at the moment is not “NordVPN production got breached”.
-It is “a third-party trial environment appears to have leaked, and NordVPN says the material was isolated, non-production and contained no real customer data”.
+Based on the public evidence available for this update, the claim does not support “NordVPN production got breached”.
+The more accurate description is that a third-party trial environment appears to have leaked, while NordVPN says the material was isolated, non-production and contained no real customer data.

-That is a much better outcome than a live infrastructure compromise, but it is still fair to watch how clearly NordVPN follows up over time.
+That is a better outcome than a live infrastructure compromise, but any new evidence should still be checked carefully.

 Panama, legal pressure and what NordVPN can actually hand over

-NordVPN says the service operates under the jurisdiction of Panama, while its parent company, Nord Security, is based in the Netherlands.
-For privacy, that split matters because NordVPN says Panama does not force the service to keep traffic logs.
+NordVPN says the VPN service is based in and operates under the jurisdiction of Panama.
+For privacy-minded users, the important point is that NordVPN says this jurisdiction does not force the service to keep traffic or activity logs.

 | Area | Why it matters | What NordVPN says |